dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 To get DBeaver, you can install it directly from the [DBeaver Website](https://dbeaver.io/download/).
 NOTE: you'll want to install the free "community edition" version.

+Because the database is only accessible from our compute servers, we'll have to use an **SSH Tunnel** to connect to it via dbeaver.
+Here's how to set that up:

+First,

 ## Text Editor